 address: Via Paternò 11

 All blogs titled “where to eat in Catania” will mention the Trattoria del Cavaliere.
 The place is huge and labyrinthine.
 The Trattoria is an institution in Catania.
-It’s very authentic.
-Catanesi love it as much as tourists do.
-Just focus on the rich selection of appetizers, pick something from the menu, take a sit, sip whatever wine they give you and enjoy it.
-Both meat and fish are very good.
-You can try the cozze alla catanese (mussels with oregano) but also delicious cipollata (bacon rolled around spring onion).
-The place might result a bit claustrophobic for somebody, so consider this.
-The waiters go fast, so don’t expect to be pampered.
-Avoid saturdays, too busy and waiters don’t have many reasons to smile.
+Just focus on the rich selection of appetizers, pick something from the menu, take a sit, sip wine they give you and enjoy the vibes.
+Probably our top pick to try the catanese pasta alla norma.
+Nothing is fine and fancy here, it’s all just purely Catanese pop style.
+The waiters go fast, so don’t expect to be served with smiles and hugs.
 Prices are extremely fair.